top of page

 Here is a wound where debridement to a vascular base was employed along with offloading to achieve closure.

 Below is another patient who was told he had gangrene and needed an amputation.
-There is certainly dead tissue present, but it's not a circulatory issue so much as a pressure issue.
-And pressure wounds are all about relieving pressure.
+There is certainly dead tissue present, but it is not a circulatory issue so much as necrotic tissue from pressure from lying in a bed.
+And pressure sores are all about relieving pressure.

 This page written by Dr. S A Schumacher